 This module provides students with fundamental knowledge of the main physiological processes necessary for life and for maintaining whole body homeostasis.

 The aim of this Module is to provide students with an understanding of the structure and function of a number of key physiological systems and their role in body homeostasis.

 By the end of this module the student should be able to:

 1. Describe the anatomy, physiology and control of a number of key physiological systems critical for the functioning of the human body.

-2. Show an appreciation of levels of organisation of key physiological systems from cells to function.
+2. Demonstrate an understanding of levels of organisation of key physiological systems from cells to function.